 You can only show a certain number of emails to display on iPhone.
 To set it up or change the settings, go to Settings >> Mail, Contacts, Calendars >> Mail >> Show, tap on it and you can select how many recent messages that you want the iPhone to display.
 The minimum is 50 most recent messages, then 100, 200, 500, 1000, etc. If you restrict to show the 50 most recent messages, your iPhone will only download 50 emails from server.
 Unless you delete some downloaded emails and no new incoming emails, will the Mail app start downloading old email from the mail server.
 This is a way to make iPhone stop downloading all old email from the mail server.

-If you have a Gmail account and do not want to download old Emails from Gmail server to your iPhone, you can follow below two steps:
+If you have a Gmail account and do not want to download old Emails from Gmail server to your iPhone, you can also follow below two steps:

 1. Log on Gmail and enable POP for mail that arrives from now on